carlos4242/aa_test/CotswoldCast/README.md

 - The json parsing was tricky on one bit.
 I realised it would waste too much time and wasn't essential to demonstrate my coding skills so I postponed that work.
+- improve the server error handling
+- handle day splitting more robustly
+- title for day groupings, change periods to just have hour as title

 ### Future work